Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 Below are results of integration of these ODEs for several special settings.

-Inbound motion: from infinity toward the black hole.
+Inbound motion from Area A toward a black hole.

 Fig. 4.
-The graph of the speed c(r) of a photon on Fig. 3, which moves towards the horzion along a finite spiral.
+The graph of the speed of a photon from Fig. 3 as perceived at a remote inertial lab

 The vertical red line denotes the radius of the circular orbit.
 The blue line denotes the horizon.